 Twenty additional boulder-style matzevoth and one 18th Century Orthodox tombstone were extracted from a mound in Bialystok's Central Park.
 These matzevoth were also removed from the Rabbinic Cemetery located near the city center, the current site of Central Park.
 Humans remains were again reinterred at Bagnowka Cemetery.
 The Orthodox tombstone was returned to the nearby parish of St. Mary Magdalen.
 The matzevoth are on display near the mound in Central Park with plans to develop a memorial on the Rabbinic Cemetery in cooperation with the City of Bialystok, Dr. Jerzy Uścinowicz, Professor of Architecture, Bialystok University of Technology, and the BCRF.
-Phase I (of III) begins this August 2024.
+Phase I (of III) begins this August 2025.

 The crowning achievement of BCRF's 2023 restoration efforts, however, was the full restoration of the Memorial Pillar that remembers victims of the 1906 Pogrom and two 1905 massacres in Bialystok.
 Special thanks are extended to the exceptional stone conservation skills of Warsaw conservator, Bartosz Markowski, Rabbinic Council For Jewish Cemeteries in Poland representative, Filip Szczepanski, who oversaw this project, Aleksander Schwartz, georadar expert, Zapomnanie (Poland), local liaison and BCRF Board Member Andrzej Rusewicz, who coordinated onsite work, as well as principal fundraisers, BCRF Board Members Amy and Josh Degen.
-While the pillar is fully restored, landscaping is planned for Spring 2024.
+While the pillar is fully restored, landscaping is planned for 2024-2025 and a rededication of the pillar on August 11, 2024.